Guillamon/master-data-science/Report.md

 </p>
 &nbsp;

 The main suspect behind the irregular behaviour of the time series was of course, **promotions**.
-I had to drill a hole here. **How active was customers´promotional activity?** This timeline said "enough":
+I had to drill a hole here.
+The first question was to be made was **how active was customers´promotional activity?**.
+This timeline said "enough":

 <h5 align="center"> PROMOTIONS: REGULARLY IRREGULAR</h5>
 <p align = "center" >
 <img src=https://raw.githubusercontent.com/Guillamon/master-data-science/master/Charts/Promo_Timeline.png width=600 height = 400>
 </p>

-*Note: Customers have to buy stock before promotions, so that is why promotion Prices have a longer duration*
+*Note: Customers have to buy stock before promotions, so that is why promotion prices have a longer duration*

 &nbsp;